ThomasMertes/seed7/src/read_me.txt

   LINKER_FLAGS: Contains options for the stand-alone linker to link
                 a compiled Seed7 program.

-  SYSTEM_LIBS: Contains system libraries for the stand-alone linker
-               to link a compiled Seed7 program.
+  SYSTEM_LIBS: Options to link system libraries to a compiled
+               program.
+This is intended for options to link libraries required by the Seed7 runtime library.
+               E.g. libraries for math or socket.

-  SYSTEM_CONSOLE_LIBS: Contains system console libraries for the
+  SYSTEM_CONSOLE_LIBS: Options to link system console libraries to
-                       stand-alone linker to link a compiled Seed7 program, when it needs to write to the console.
+                       a compiled program.
+This is intended for options to link libraries required by the Seed7 console runtime library
+                       (e.g.: "-lncurses").

-  SYSTEM_DRAW_LIBS: Contains system drawing / graphic libraries for
+  SYSTEM_DRAW_LIBS: Options to link system graphic libraries to a
-                    the stand-alone linker to link a compiled Seed7 program, when it needs to draw.
+                    compiled program.
+This is intended for options to link libraries required by the Seed7 graphic runtime library (e.g.: "-lX11").

+  ADDITIONAL_SYSTEM_LIBS: Options to link additional libraries to
+                          a compiled program.
+This is intended for options to link libraries required by the Seed7 database runtime libraries
+                          (e.g.: "-lmysqlclient") or the
+                          multiprecision library (e.g.: "-lgmp").

+  DEFINE_COMMAND_LINE_TO_ARGV_W Defined when the function
+                                CommandLineToArgvW() is missing or
+                                buggy.
+In this case the definition
+                                of CommandLineToArgvW() in cmd_win.c
+                                is be used instead.

 MACROS WRITTEN TO VERSION.H BY CHKCCOMP.C